Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 To rinse the seeds add fresh water to the fermented seed mixture and carefully pour off the mold.
 Just like it says on your shampoo bottle, rinse and repeat until the water is clear and without debris.

 Then pour off as much water as you can.
 A mesh strainer will work to catch seeds if needed.

 It is really important to make sure the seeds are completely dry before storing.
 Any moisture can cause mold to grow and ruin the tomato seeds.

 They’ll completely dry out within a week.
 If the seeds are stuck to the paper towel, no big deal.
-Just roll it up with the seeds and store it all in a paper envelope.
+Either pick them off or roll up the paper towel with the seeds on it and store it all in a paper envelope.

 The number of seeds per tomato varies a lot depending on the variety.
 But it’s a good guess that you can get at least 20 seeds from one tomato.
-So a home gardener only needs to save seed from one tomato of each variety.
+So a home gardener usually only needs to save seed from one tomato of each variety.

 How long will they store?

 Tomato seeds will store for several years if kept dry and cool.

 Once they’re completely dry, you can save them in paper envelopes, plastic baggies, empty prescription bottles, or small jars.
 Store them in their container in the refrigerator or a cool, dark place.

 You can expect them to germinate pretty well the first 3 years after they’re saved.
 After that, the germination rate will start to decline, but they’re still worth a trying to grow even up to 8 years in storage.